+35725368683

 i.
 The above transfer fees do not apply if the transaction is subject to VAT.

 ii.
-Currently Reduced by 50%.
+Currently reduced by 50%.

 VAT on property

-Resale properties are exempted from VAT.
+Resale properties are exempt from VAT.

-The reduced VAT rate of 5% on the acquisition of primary and permanent place of residence in Cyprus
+The reduced VAT rate of 5%

 The VAT on plots – Building land